Thukyd/azure-search-openai-hackathon/README.md

 ![Chunking](https://github.com/Azure-Samples/azure-search-openai-demo/blob/main/docs/images/diagram_prepdocs.png)

 - See above in the Data Ingestion section how the preconfigured flow works.
 If we want to save costs or optimise for our use case, we can also take over single components on own using the provided scripts, see also [Docs for manual indexing / chunking](https://github.com/Azure-samples/azure-search-openai-demo/blob/main/docs/data_ingestion.md) and the video for the session.
+This explains it in detail as well.

 How does that work?